Estimated reading time: 15 minutes

 The information that you provide below reflects your life and the special people you have in it.

-This means you are putting down on paper everything there is to know about you so others can lay you to rest peacefully.
+This means you are putting everything you know about yourself on paper so others can lay you to rest peacefully.

 Thankfully, the funeral home provided us with booklets to help us follow through with the death process and get our father-in-law’s affairs in order.